Qqwy/elixir-type_check/Comparing TypeCheck and Elixir Typespecs.md

 TypeCheck is intended to be a drop-in supplement to Elixir typespecs.
 Not all typespec syntax is supported in TypeCheck, but the majority of common syntax is and this gap continues to shrink.
 Below is a breakdown of supported typespec syntax in TypeCheck.

+In the tables below:
+- '✅' indicates that something is supported
+- '❌' indicates that something is not supported.
+- '⌛' indicates that something is not currently supported, but there are plans to add support for it in the near future.

 ## Basic Types